 What are the disadvantages of ice baths?

 The biggest disadvantage of an ice bath is the potential for cold shock.
-Plus, if you’re outdoors and submerging in cold water, the risks of hypothermia and frostbite increase.
-Additionally, folks with cardiovascular disease should consult a doctor before trying an ice bath for the first time due to the short-term changes in blood flow while exposed to cold water.
+Plus, if you’re outdoors and submerging in cold water, the risks of hypothermia and frostbite can increase.
+Additionally, folks with cardiovascular disease should consult a doctor before trying an ice bath for the first time, due to the short-term changes in blood flow when you expose yourself to cold water.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any diseases.